leekelleher/umbraco-contentment/.github/README.md

 ### Contributions, collaborations, rules of engagement

 If you would like to contribute to this project, please [start a discussion](https://github.com/leekelleher/umbraco-contentment/discussions/new/choose) before spending time and energy on a pull request.
-Your time is precious too.
+Your time is precious.

 Please make sure that you read the [CONTRIBUTING](CONTRIBUTING.md) guidelines.